alexsimi/git-init-example1/Example.md

-This is content,especially for linkedin learning
+This is content,especially for linkedin learning and the understanding of students